Inera-Software/Beta-V1/README.md

 ## Core Features

 -   **Data Analysis**: Upload your business data (CSV, XLSX) to analyze and visualize key trends.
--   **Advanced Analytics Suite**: Dive deep into your data with a comprehensive set of tools:
+-   **Advanced Analytics Suite**: Dive deep into your data with a comprehensive set of tools available on the Analytics page.
-    -   **Forecasting Analyst**: Predict future sales, customer behavior, and inventory needs.
-    -   **Problem & Suggestion Engine**: Identifies business problems from your data and provides solutions.
-    -   **Visuals & Dashboards**: Create custom charts, KPIs, and interactive dashboards to monitor performance.
-    -   **Audit Zone**: Access a tailored compliance dashboard with company-specific rules, laws, and regulatory updates.
--   **Automated Document Generation**: Create professionally formatted documents like Business Requirement Documents (BRDs) and presentations (PPTs) directly from your data and analyses.
--   **Collaboration & Sharing**: Securely share insights, reports, and daily updates with your team.
+-   **Interactive Dashboards**: After uploading data, view an interactive dashboard with AI-powered insights and a chart generator.
+-   **AI Assistant**: A chatbot is available throughout the application to assist users.

 ## Getting Started (For Frontend Developers)